China bans BBC news broadcasts in apparent retaliation - WTMJ

 In Hong Kong, government broadcaster RTHK said it would stop carrying BBC World broadcasts on Friday.
 It cited the main regulator’s order, which applied to all Chinese territory.

 Britain’s communications watchdog, Ofcom, revoked the license for CGTN, China’s English-language satellite news channel, on Feb.
-4. It cited links to the Communist Party among the reasons.
+4. It cited links to the Communist Party among other reasons.

 A Chinese Foreign Ministry spokesperson said Ofcom acted on “political grounds based on ideological bias.”